michielvh1995/CardManager/readme.md

   * Data types!
   * Append database files without having to load the entire DB (might/will be broken with encryption)
   * Make it into a deamon
-  * Refactoring the SQL interpretation out of the main class

 ### Tier 2.5:
   * Data constraints